 Georgia licensed and nationally certified speech-language pathologist since 1992, Tim Mackesey, CCC-SLP, BCS-F/Mentor specializes in the evaluation and treatment of fluency disorders in Atlanta.
 As a severe stutterer for more than 20 years, he is well aware of the milestones it takes to transform speaking skills and to unleash confidence as a communicator.

-Sarah Barron, M.Ed., CF-SLP, is passionate about helping people who stutter.
+Sarah Barron, M.Ed., CCC-SLP, is passionate about helping people who stutter.
 Stuttering runs in her family and it provided the inspiration for her vocation.
 She is experienced in treating stuttering in preschoolers, school-age children, and adults.

 With a Bachelor of Arts degree from the University of Wisconsin-Madison and a Master's degree in Speech Pathology from Georgia State University, he has continued his education as a graduate clinician at the internationally recognized Successful Stuttering Management Program at Eastern Washington University in 1991 and as a graduate of the Stuttering Therapy Workshop for Specialists at Northwestern university in 1995.

 Tim is a Master Practitioner of Neuro Linguistic Programming (NLP) and Neuro Semantics (NS).
 He taught the graduate-level Fluency Disorders course at Georgia State University.
 Tim is committed to the pursuit of effective treatment for stuttering.
 He has appeared on many television and radio programs in the Atlanta area educating on the early detection and treatment of fluency disorders.

 When not working one-on-one with his clients, Tim may be found delivering workshops nationally and internationally.
 Tim offers leading edge stuttering therapy for all ages.
 Early intervention can often stop, or greatly minimize, the potential impact of stuttering.